Karen1230/InWaveSR-code/README.md

 # InWaveSR-code
-Unzip all the zip files
-Download the data and save it to the data directory run InWaveSR.sh
+Unzip all the zip files, and run InWaveSR.sh